-• Dredging of Bassett Creek Park Pond and upstream channel improvements (BCP-2) is included in the BCWMC CIP Table 5-3.
+Dredging of Bassett Creek Park Pond and upstream channel improvements (BCP-2) is included in the BCWMC CIP Table 5-3.
 The BCWMC completed a feasibility study for the dredging of Bassett Creek Park Pond and Winnetka Pond in May 2017.
 The City of Crystal dredged Winnetka Pond East in 2019.
-Bassett Creek Park Pond Dredging project is included in future CIP planning, pending funding.
+The Bassett Creek Park Pond dredging is included as a future CIP project, pending funding.